byu-cpe/ecen520_student/spi_download/spi_download.md

   2. Start going through the timing report in more detail.
   3. Have a constraint that requires the SPICLK and MOSI/MISO flip flps to be very close to the I/O. Need to make sure the a the timing delay between CLK/MISO/MOSI is as small as possible.
   4. Add a jitter constraint to the clock (new starting with his assignment).
 Also add false_paths constraints for the SWitches and LEDs.
--->
+- Provide instructions for putting board in a known state.
+Many boards are "locked" based on previous student user.
+Provide instructions on how to "unlock" and put the board in an initial state.
+- Have studens put in false path constraints for i/o without flip flops -->